bijancn/CarND-Vehicle-Detection/writeup_template.md

-The model architecture is a very simple one, consisting almost exclusively of convolutional layers connected with rectified linear units (`relu`) with only one intermediate pooling layer as inspired by https://arxiv.org/pdf/1412.6806.pdf and various discussions in the `#s-t1-deep-learning` channel.
+The model architecture is a very simple one, consisting almost exclusively of convolutional layers connected with rectified linear units (`relu`) with only one pooling layer as inspired by https://arxiv.org/pdf/1412.6806.pdf and various discussions in the `#s-t1-deep-learning` channel.

 The model definition is found in `model.py`, which is used both for the script to train the model (`train.py`) and the script to run the model in the image processing pipeline (`run.py`).
-To avoid overfitting, we add dropout layers with 50 % drop out inbetween the convolution layers.
+To avoid overfitting, I add dropout layers with 50 % drop out inbetween the convolution layers.
 ```
 Layer (type)                 Output Shape              Param #